obsidiansystems/seven-guis-vty/TemperatureConverter.md

   return $ fmap (\_ -> ()) getout
 ```

-This is the same old as before, we wire up the user input events from the two text inputs, and only if the input is a number, we update the shown text in the text field.
-We have achieved our goal, so the only thing left to do, is to watch in amazement.
+This is more of the same as before.
+We wire up the user input events from the two text inputs, and only if the input is a number do we update the shown text in the text field.
+We have achieved our goal.
+The only thing left to do is to watch in amazement.

 ![](images/temperature/thisIsIt.png)